How to Add Layers of Lighting to Transform the Look and Feel of Your Home

 Accent Lighting: Drama and Depth

 Ambient and task lighting make a room functional, but accent lighting adds soul.
-It draws attention to focal points—artwork, architectural features, textured walls—and creates depth by adding shadows and highlights.
+It draws attention to focal points such as artwork, architectural features, textured walls—and creates depth by adding shadows and highlights.
+There are many forms of accent lighting, some examples include track lighting aimed at a gallery wall, recessed directional lights highlighting a fireplace, wall sconces flanking a beautiful mirror, and LED strips tucked into built-in shelving.

 Decorative Lighting: Personality in Every Glow

-Pro Tip: Choose decorative lighting that reflects your personality and blends with your existing decor.
+It's best to choose decorative lighting that reflects your personality and also blends with existing decor.
 A vintage industrial lantern in a farmhouse kitchen will feel intentional and cohesive; the same lantern in a sleek, modern loft might seem stylistically out of place.

 How to Layer Lighting for Maximum Impact